Here’s how to check the status of your state tax refund

 - Kansas state tax refund – The normal processing time for paper filed Kansas returns is 16 weeks.
 E-filed returns should take somewhat less time.
 You can check your refund’s status here.

 - Kentucky state tax refund – E-filed Kentucky refunds generally take 7-10 days and paper returns 8-12 weeks.
-A little behind the times, Kentucky has a number, (502) 564-1600, that you can call to check the status of your refund.
+Check the status of your refund here or Kentucky has a number, (502) 564-1600, that you can call.

 - Louisiana state tax refund – The Louisiana Department of Revenue estimates that refunds should get to e-filers in 7-10 days and to paper filers in 12-16 weeks.
 You can check the state of your refund with this online tool.